tigerob/ruby-terminal-app-project/README.md

 ### Purpose

-(problem it solves, scope, target audience) (300-500 words)

 **Problem**: The dilemma of choosing which book to read next.

-**Solution**: A terminal app that knows Penguin Random House’s 'The 21 Books You've Been Meaning To Read' and gives users various interactive ways to choose one or more of these books.[^1]
+**Solution**: A terminal app that knows Penguin Random House’s 'The 21 Books You've Been Meaning To Read' and gives the user various interactive ways to choose one or more of these books.[^1]

+**Target audience**: Anyone who is interested in inspiration for which book to read next and is open to considering highly esteemed works of literature published within the past circa four centuries.

+This terminal app presents the user with a menu of options for choosing a book.
+Those are: (1) from the full list; (2) by genre; (3) by quiz; and (4) by random selection.
+See 'Features' below for a full explanation of these options and see 'User Interaction' below for a full explanation of how a member of the target audience will interact with this app.

+I've chosen this Penguin Random House list primarily because of Penguin Random House's longstanding reputation as a quality global publisher of literature.
+I have confined the scope of this app to the Penguin Random House list for the purposes of this project.
+However, the app could be amended in future to build out the book list so that the app contained an even more extensive file of books for the user.

 [^1]: Penguin Random House, ‘21 Books You've Been Meaning To Read’, PenguinRandomhouse.com, viewed 27 September 2021, <<https://www.penguinrandomhouse.com/the-read-down/21-books-youve-been-meaning-to-read/>>.

+### Features

-### Features (300 words)
+(300 words)

-Features
+This app possesses the following features:

-1. Provide user with a way to choose from the full list of books
+1. Provide the user with a way to choose a book from the full list of books

+   This feature outputs for the book details of each book in the book list.
+It operates by iterating through the ```all_books``` array, each element of which is an instance of the ```Book``` class, and outputting the book details that were initialised for that instance.
+The ```all_books``` array contains all the books on the list.

-2. Provide users with a way to choose by genre
+3. Provide the user with a way to choose a book by genre

+   This feature outputs a list of all genres.
+Once a user inputs a specific genre, this feature then outputs a list of all books within that genre.
+It operates by iterating through the ```all_books``` array and outputting the book details of each instance for which the array of genres that was initialized for that instance includes the input genre.

-3. Provide users with a way to choose by quiz
+4. Provide the user with a way to choose a book by taking the 'what do I feel like?' quiz

+   T

-4. Provide users with a random choice of book
+5. Provide the user with a random choice of book

-5. Provide users with a way to exit the app
+6. Provide the userwith a way to exit the app

-6. Provide users with a way to access a Help Page for the app
+7. Provide the user with a way to access a Help Page for the app

 ### User interaction
   - How user finds out how to interact with each feature